-Dave Gleason is the owner of one of the top youth training facilities in the world, Athletic Revolution Pembroke, and has worked with thousands of athletes ranging from shy six-year-olds to all-stars at the professionals level.
-He’s also an acclaimed international presenter on youth fitness and is widely regarded as the industry’s top expert for coaching kids ages 6-13.
+Dave Gleason is the owner of one of the top youth training facilities in the world, and has worked with thousands of athletes ranging from shy six-year-olds to all-stars at the professionals level.
+He’s also an acclaimed international presenter on youth fitness and is widely regarded as one of the industry’s top experts for coaching kids ages 6-13.

-Dave has played a pivotal role in the development of the assessment and programming systems for Athletic Revolution International as well as new franchisee training and support.
-Athletic Revolution and its programming is now recognized in over 19 countries around the globe.
+Dave has played a pivotal role in the development of the assessment and programming systems for the IYCA.

 Dave is an expert contributor and advisor to international brands and consultant to trainers, coaches, physical educators, youth sports organizations, and public school systems K-12.

 In addition to being a business owner, Wil was one of the authors of the IYCA’s Essentials of High School Strength and Conditioning, along with other noted performance experts Eric Cressey, Mike Robertson, and Dr. Toby Brooks.

 Wil’s teaching methods for the Olympic lifts have been featured in the DVD Complete Olympic Lifting and the recently released book Complete Olympic Lifting Handbook.
-In addition, he is a regular contributor to the IYCA blog, STACK (a magazine for high school athletes), and T-Nation where Wil writes about the being an explosive athlete/dude.
+In addition, he is a regular contributor to the IYCA blog, STACK (a magazine for high school athletes), and T-Nation where Wil writes about the being an explosive athlete.

 Try it for 60 Days RISK FREE!

-I’m so confident that you’ll love Long Term Athlete Development: The Lifelong Training Roadmap that you can try it out for a FULL YEAR risk free!
+I’m so confident that you’ll love Long Term Athlete Development: The Lifelong Training Roadmap that you can try it out for 60 days risk free!

-If for any reason you aren’t completely satisfied with your purchase, simply let me know and I’ll gladly refund your entire investment.
+If for any reason you aren’t completely satisfied with your purchase, simply let us know and we’ll gladly refund your entire investment.